wilfried973/algosup-github-workshop/README.md

 * Create a new .bat file to run the `game_mouse_flight.lua` script (something like `lua.exe game_mouse_flight.lua`)
 * Test the .bat file, the Lua program should run and open a window
 * Git add, commit, comment, push
+* Go to your online repository on github.com and check the updated page

+## Step 7

+_Now let's use the branch feature!_

+* Improve this readme
+  * Add a description of the mini game
+  * Add a screenshot of the mini game
+  * Git add, **don't commit yet!**
+  * Create a branch, call it `readme-update`
+  * Git commit, push
+  * Go to your online repository on github.com and check the new branch

+## Step 8

+* Go to your online repository on github.com and check the updated page
+* Let's merge

+## Step 9

+* Let's prepare a release :)